fs-utils-0.1: FileSystem utils

 Constructors

-The path contained a "tilde prefix" e.g. ~/ or ~\ (windows only), which has been stripped.
-It contains no other tildes.
+The path contained "tilde prefix(es)" e.g. ~/ or ~\ (windows only), which have been stripped.
 The result can be empty, however.

 Instances